pack-it-forms/pack-it-forms/README.md

 packet radio transmission of the entered data, *pack-it-forms* is a respectful re-implementation with a number of advantages:

-1. All processing is done in-browser in Javascript: No external program is required for parsing the message data.
+1. Most processing is done in Javascript in a browser.

 2. Message encoding is derived from form markup: The field names used in the message text are derived from the `name` attribute of the